-Cash deposited in the Escrow Account of $\notin 154,116,130$ comprises 100% of the proceeds from the Offering and, in the event that the Business Combination is successful, will be used to satisfy the cash requirements of the Business Combination (after any deductions for any redemption of Class A Redeemable Ordinary Shares).
+Cash deposited in the Escrow Account at the IPO date of €154,116,130 comprised the proceeds from the Offering, available to satisfy the cash requirements of a successful Business Combination (after any deductions for any redemption of Class A Redeemable Ordinary Shares).
 Such requirements may include funding the purchase price, paying related expenses and retaining specified amounts to be used by the post-Business Combination company for working capital or other purposes.

-The following table summarises the amounts deposited in Escrow Account:
+The following table summarises the amounts deposited in Escrow Account at the IPO date:

-€ IPO proceeds raised from IPO investors 136,819,600 IPO proceeds raised from Sponsor and affiliates 13,180,400 Overfunding Sponsor Subscription 3,078,450 Additional Sponsor Subscription ("Negative Interest Cover") 1,037,680 Total 154,116,130
+ε IPO proceeds raised from the IPO investors 136,819,600 IPO proceeds raised from the Sponsor and the Sponsor - Affiliates 13,180,400 Overfunding Sponsor Subscription 3,078,450 Additional Sponsor Subscription ("Negative Interest Cover") 1,037,680 Total 154,116,130